Paul Blaisdell: Life and career

 Blaisdell was born in Newport, Rhode Island in 1927, and grew up in Quincy, Massachusetts.
-He sketched and built models since early childhood, and eventually attended the New England School of Art and Design in Boston.
-Following his graduation, he married his wife Jackie and they moved to California, where he worked for Douglas Aircraft; on the side, he drew artwork for various science fiction magazines, eventually meeting noted literary agent - and founding creative director/editor of the long-running monster magazine Famous Monsters of Filmland - Forrest J Ackerman, who ended up becoming his agent.
+He sketched and built models since early childhood, and he attended the New England School of Art and Design in Boston.
+Following graduation, he married Jackie and they moved to California, where he worked for Douglas Aircraft; on the side, he drew artwork for science fiction magazines, and met literary agent - and founding creative director/editor of the long-running monster magazine Famous Monsters of Filmland - Forrest J Ackerman, who became his agent.

-In 1955, Blaisdell was hired to create the creature effects for Roger Corman's low-budget film The Beast with a Million Eyes, after which he spent several years designing the monsters for a number of B movies, earning a reputation for working quickly and cheaply.
-In many cases, he was also the actor playing the title creature on screen (see filmography below).
-(Ackerman ran a feature article on Blaisdell in issue #1 of "Famous Monsters", but after Blaisdell had a major disagreement with the magazine's publisher James Warren, Ackerman was told not to promote Blaisdell in any future issues of "FM".)
+In 1955, Blaisdell was hired to create the creature effects for Roger Corman's low-budget film The Beast with a Million Eyes, after which he spent several years designing monsters for B movies, earning a reputation for working quickly and cheaply.
+He often played the title creature on screen.
+Ackerman ran a feature article on Blaisdell in issue #1 of "Famous Monsters", but after Blaisdell had a major disagreement with the magazine's publisher James Warren, Ackerman was told not to promote Blaisdell in any future issues.

 After a few years, Blaisdell became disenchanted with the business.
 Most of the costumes and props he created were allowed to decay in the 1950s due to poor storage conditions.
-Forrest J. Ackerman had the monster prop from Beast With a Million Eyes carelessly stored in direct sunlight in his home until it completely dried up and fell apart.
-The three-eyed mutant costume from Day the World Ended was pretty much ripped to pieces by fans when it was displayed at several promotional tours.
+Forrest J. Ackerman had the monster prop from Beast With a Million Eyes stored in direct sunlight in his home until it dried up and fell apart.
+The three-eyed mutant costume from Day the World Ended (nicknamed 'Marty') was destroyed multiple times by fans stealing scales for souvenirs, while on loan for promotional display in cinemas; it was lost after shipping to Hong Kong for another such press tour.
 The masks for Cat Girl, Saucer Men and It Conquered the World were all destroyed in the flaming finale of How to Make a Monster.
-The only costume that survived until 1959 was his She-Creature suit, before AIP forced him to alter the costume so it could be re-used in 1959's Ghost of Dragstrip Hollow, to the point where he felt it just wasn't the same costume any more (the female breasts were removed among other things).
-What was left of it was destroyed in a Southern California flood that hit Paul Blaisdell's house in 1979.
+The only costume that survived until 1959 was his She-Creature suit, before AIP forced him to alter the costume so it could be re-used in 1959's Ghost of Dragstrip Hollow, to the point where he felt it just wasn't the same costume any more - the female breasts were removed among other things.
+What was left of it was destroyed in a flood that hit Paul Blaisdell's house in 1979.